Shakugannotorch/knot_satellite_operators/README.md

 # Satellite operators of knots
-> Warning: I believe it currently does not work for links with more than one components.
+> Warning: it currently does not work for links with more than one components.

+> This repository is licensed under the terms of the GNU GPLv3 license.

 This repository provides the following satellite operators of knots, to be used with [SnapPy](https://snappy.computop.org)